 One of the individual items Pausanias mentions is a statue of Hermes (the youthful messenger god) carrying the infant Dionysos (the god of wine and more) by Praxiteles, the most famous 4th century BC Athenian sculptor.
 Pausanias does not say much about the Hermes of Praxiteles, but mentions it being placed in the Temple of Hera.
 It is in the ruins of that very temple that German archaeologist discovered a well-preserved, but broken, marble statue of high quality in 1874.
 It has been controversial ever since.

 The doubters argue that the statue, whatever Pausanias says, has not been copied at all or enough, that its back is insufficiently finished, that the bar supporting the god against a tree-trunk is a sign of poor workmanship, and various more such arguments.
-I - and not I alone - would argue that the statue is near-perfect.
-Its softly-polished finish, making the marble (it's from Naxos or Paros) look as if it it might feel like flesh, the unbelievably finely-executed contraposto (the curve that goes through the entire body, reflecting how the weight of the figure just rests on one leg), the fine and aloof face, the superb work on the God's curly hair, all is of the highest quality imaginable, of higher quality - in my opinion - than any other piece of ancient sculpture.
+We - and we are not alone - would argue that the statue is near-perfect.
+Its softly-polished finish, making the marble (it's from Naxos or Paros) look as if it it might feel like flesh, the unbelievably finely-executed contraposto (the curve that goes through the entire body, reflecting how the weight of the figure just rests on one leg), the fine and aloof face, the superb work on the God's curly hair, all is of the highest quality imaginable, of higher quality - in our opinion - than any other piece of ancient sculpture.
 This is the real thing: the Hermes of Praxiteles.

 Leave a Reply